College of Saint Teresa-Ganduxer: History

 Gaudí designed the building for the convent and school of the Teresians on a small budget, which together with the austerity of the religious order determined that the work was rather unpretentious; in this way, the simplicity of the internal structures is reflected on the outside, which is not decorated with any kind of polychromy.
 The programme given to Gaudí by Saint Enrique de Ossó i Cervelló was to house a school and the convent of the Congregation of Teresian nuns (Society of St. Teresa of Jesus), which Ossó himself had founded in 1876.

 The school building was conceived to replace the structure that until then the nuns had lived in at Carrer de Sant Elies, 4, of the then-independent municipality of Sant Gervasi de Cassoles.
 The house was occupied in 1886 and functioned as a boarding school, novitiate and provincial headquarters for rent.
 The inadequacy of the premises was soon seen and the current land was bought, then easily accessible to be near the railway from Sarrià to Barcelona, then an independent municipality and far from Barcelona.

 Construction began in 1887 under the direction of the architect Joan Baptista Pons i Trabal, but in 1888 Ossó commissioned the project from Gaudí, who was building his own reputation as both an architect and as a devout Catholic, which attracted Ossó.
-Construction lasted from 1888-89.
+Construction lasted from 1888 to 1889.

 Only the building foundations of the project of Pons i Trabal had been carried out.
 Gaudí's austerity in the design reflected the order's vow of poverty, following the instructions of the nuns.
 His building used brick on the exterior and in some elements on the interior.
 Arguing that brick was not expensive, and that there was not much difference in the cost of placing the pieces one way or another, Gaudí created decorative elements where possible.
 He also incorporated wrought iron grilles, one of his favorite materials, and crowned it with a set of battlements that suggest a castle, a possible allusion to the work of Saint Teresa of Ávila, The Inner Castle.